Backyard Burning

 • An adequate amount of extinguishing agent must be present at the burn site, (for example water and hose, or sand & shovel for a campfire).

 • No burning of prohibited materials is permitted.
-These materials include: tires, plastics, drywall, demolition waste, domestic refuse, asphalt, special waste, biomedical waste, treated lumber, railway ties, manure, rubber, paint, tar paper, fuel & lubricant containers.
+These materials include tires, plastics, drywall, demolition waste, domestic refuse, asphalt, special waste, biomedical waste, treated lumber, railway ties, manure, rubber, paint, tar paper, fuel & lubricant containers.

 Category-2 (Backyard Burning)